nelaturi/urine_strip_pod_color_analyzer/README.md

 │   ├── utils.py
 │   ├── model/
 │   │   └── pod_segmentation_scriptedV3.pt  # [Not on GitHub - see instructions]
+│   │   └── creatinine_model.pkl          # [Not on GitHub - see instructions]
+│   │   └── microalbumin_model.pkl        # [Not on GitHub - see instructions]
 │   ├── static/
-│   │   └── uploads/        # Stores uploaded images & output
+│   │   └── uploads/        # Stores uploaded images & Generated Composite Outputs
 │   └── templates/
 │       └── index.html
 ├── run.py